mikecancode/original-hexagonal-rooms/readme.txt

 anagrams.rb is pretty hard, but there are now hints for every question thanks to my better understanding of regular expressions, and you have 6 categories of which you only have to solve 3 total.

-friendlydragon.rb is now complete, including a rigorous testing of every branch of the "adventure".
+friendlydragon.rb is now complete, including testing of every branch of the "adventure".

-battleships.rb is now in the finishing stages - it is playable and will need a lot of refactoring.
-I removed battleships_coding_notes.txt as well, in order to keep comments inside .rb files (except for this readme).
-I added the constraint to the standalone that the user has to find the ships in 7 turns - in the full game the user will get 7, then 6, then 5 guesses in each round.
+battleships.rb is now finished and generalized so that the user plays a different size grid size and number of battleships each round.

+tictactoe.rb is also finished, though it will need some refactoring still.

 So the most recent updates are as follows:

+(5/17/14)
+- Battleships refactored into a generalizeable game, added to blue room.
+- TicTacToe written, running fine but will need some refactoring, added to purple room.

 (4/27/14)
 - Battleships minor bug fixed.
 Fully playable now as a standalone.